saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - You can define multiple classes in the same file.
 - The class body holds definitions for the class’s behavior and data.
 - Classes are **first class citizen**.
-- **No** concept of **fields** in Kotlin.
-- Kotlin classes have properties but no fields.
 - **No need** of **new** operator when **instantiating** classes.
 - Classes by **default** are **final**, so you cannot inherit from them.
-- You need to declare class as **open** to **inherit** from them.
+You need to declare class as **open** to **inherit** from them.
-- **Primary** and **secondary** constructors.
-- Secondary constructor should always call primary constructor first.
+- Secondary constructor should always call primary constructor first either explicitly or implicitly (in case primary constructor is not defined).

 ### Property vs field
 - Property has getters and setters and are accessible publicly.
 - Field is private and has no getters and setters.
 - Java has fileds but Kotlin do not.
-- You can define get() and set() for a property using "field" keyword.
+- You can define get() and set() for a property using `field` keyword.
 - Field can back only one property.

 ### Properties
 - Classes represent **state** using **properties**.
 - A property is a class-level variable that can include a getter, a setter, and a backing field.
-- If you would like to customize how a property is referenced, you can provide a custom getter and setter.
+- To customize how a property is referenced, you can provide a custom getter and setter.
 For example, if you would like to expose a property’s getter while restricting access to its setter, you can designate that setter as private.
+- When an instance of a class is constructed, all of its properties must have values.
+This means that, unlike other variables, class properties must be assigned an initial value.
+- Like normal variables, properties can represent either read-only or mutable data using the val and var keywords, respectively.
+- Properties model the `characteristics` of each instance of a class.
+- For each property you define, Kotlin will generate a `field`, a `getter`, and, if needed, a `setter`.
+- A field is where the data for a property is stored.
+You cannot directly define a field on a class.
+Kotlin encapsulates the fields for you, protecting the data in the field and exposing it via getters and setters.
+- A setter is generated only when a property is writable, that is, when the propertyis a `var`.
+- You can override the default generated getter and setter, when you want to specify how the data will be read or written.
+- By default, the visibility of a property’s getter and setter match the visibility of the property itself.
+- A getter or a setter’s visibility cannot be more permissive than the property onwhich it is defined.
+This implies that you can `restrict` access to a property via a getter or a setter,but they are not intended for making properties more visible.
+- We use the terms “writable” and “read-only” rather than “mutable” and “immutable” for properties as for read-only computed properties the value may change on each access, for eg a randomly computed property.

 ### Concept of backing properties
 - If a class has two properties which are conceptually the same but one is part of a public API and another is an implementation detail.